Drummoyne

 Drummoyne is a suburb in the Inner West of Sydney, in the state of New South Wales, Australia.
 Drummoyne is six kilometres west of the Sydney central business district and is the administrative centre for the local government area of the City of Canada Bay.

 Drummoyne sits on the peninsula between Iron Cove and Five Dock Bay.
 It is surrounded on three sides by the Parramatta River and, as such, has some of Sydney's best waterfront views.
-Drummoyne neighbors the similarly historic Five Dock and Abbotsford.
+Drummoyne neighbours the similarly historic Five Dock and Abbotsford.

 History

-William Wright, a merchant, whaler and sealer bought land in the northern part of the area in 1853.
+William Wright, a merchant, whaler and sealer, bought land in the northern part of the area in 1853.
 The property was bounded by present-day Lyons Road and Victoria Road.

 Drummoyne House was built in the Georgian Classical style.
 It was rectangular in plan with a hipped roof with a concave verandah across the entire front and returned along each side.
-He named it Drummoyne Park after his family home at Drummoyne on Clyde in Scotland.
+He named it Drummoyne Park after his family home at Drumoyne on Clyde in Scotland.
 In Gaelic, Drummoyne means flat topped ridge.